Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 I've downloaded the file, and the purpose of this kata is described as:

-> In weather.dat you’ll find daily weather data for Morristown, NJ for June 2002.
+> In weather.dat you'll find daily weather data for Morristown, NJ for June 2002.
 Download this text file, then write a program to output the day number (column one) with the smallest temperature spread (the maximum temperature is the second column, the minimum the third column).

-### Objective
+### Objective One

 * I need to see a day number in the output.
 * This day number will correspond with the day that has the smallest temperature spread.
 * This data is to be read in from a file.

-### Process
+### Process - One

 To start with, I need to read in the data from the file.